AayushGupta69/todo-app/README.md

 ## Todo App

-This project containe a simple TODO application
+This project contains a simple TODO application
 It has the following features -

 - Anyone can create a todo